juno-r1/sophia/integration/SI.md

 `return <E>`

 Ends execution of the current routine and returns null to the calling routine.
-It is possible to return from the global routine.
+It is possible to return from the main routine.
 The returned value may be used by external utilities in future.

 ## SI-3: Numeric literals